Ancient star system reveals earth-sized planets forming near start of Universe

-The discovery, announced today in The Astrophysical Journal, used observations made by NASA's Kepler satellite.
+The discovery, announced on 28 January (AEDT) in The Astrophysical Journal, used observations made by NASA's Kepler satellite.
 The scientific collaboration was led by the University of Birmingham and contributed to by the University of Sydney.

 The star, named Kepler-444, hosts five planets smaller than Earth, with sizes varying between those of Mercury and Venus.

 "We've never seen anything like this - it is such an old star and the large number of small planets make it very special," said Dr Daniel Huber from the University's School of Physics and an author on the paper.

 It was clear early on that we had discovered something very unusual because we had five planets orbiting a very bright star - one of the brightest Kepler has observed.
 It is fantastic that we can use asteroseismology to date the star and determine just how old it is. - Dr Daniel Huber

 "It is extraordinary that such an ancient system of terrestrial-sized planets formed when the universe was just starting out, at a fifth its current age.
 Kepler-444 is two and a half times older than our solar system, which is only a youthful 4.5 billion years old.

 "This tells us that planets this size have formed for most of the history of the universe and we are much better placed to understand exactly when this began happening."

 Dr Tiago Campante, the research leader from the University of Birmingham said, "We now know that Earth-sized planets have formed throughout most of the Universe's 13.8-billion-year history, which could provide scope for the existence of ancient life in the Galaxy."